civol/HDLRuby/README.md

 hdrcc -y -t multer -p 16,16,32 multer_gen.rb multer
 ```

-* Simulate the circuit described in file `counter_bench.rb` using the default simulation engine and putting the simulator's files in the directory `counter`:
+* Simulate the circuit described in `counter_bench.rb` using the default simulation engine, outputting files to the `counter` directory:

 ```bash
 hdrcc -S counter_bench.rb counter
 ```

-As a policy, the default simulation engine is set to the fastest one (currently it is the hybrid engine).
+  Note: The default simulation engine is set to the fastest available engine (currently, the hybrid engine).

 * Run in interactive mode.